Brokeshire-Hathaway/telegram-bot/documents/Project Overview.md

 **Intelligent** – Navigate the complex world of DeFi with AI-driven insights and personalized guidance tailored to your investment style.
 Stay informed, stay ahead.

-**Seamless** – Ember’s unified crypto hub provides access to your portfolio everywhere you connect, completing advanced omnichain crypto trading across networks and protocols all through the convenience of Telegram.
+**Seamless** – Ember’s unified crypto hub provides access to your portfolio everywhere you connect, completing advanced omnichain crypto trading across networks and protocols all through the convenience of Telegram. (coming soon)

 **Safe** – The device you already own is the only hardware wallet you’ll ever need.
 Transform the device in your hand into a biometric hardware wallet using the same multi-factor authentication and encryption that protects your bank account.
-Consent to Ember’s suggestions by signing with a simple touch or glance.
+Consent to Ember’s suggestions by signing with a simple touch or glance. (coming soon)

 # Accomplishments

-- Raised $500,000 pre-seed from leading ecosystem funds and angel investors (AirDAO, Flutter Finance)
+- Raised $500,000 pre-seed from leading ecosystem fund (AirDAO) and private angel investors
 - Ember beta MVP launched
 - 30,000+ community
 - 20,000+ waitlist